teknohog/rautanoppa/README.md

 The serial port is easily maxed out at the default 115200 baud, producing about 90 Kibits/s for rngd.
-This is similar to the rate of TPM modules, and the effect on /dev/random output is drastic.
+This is similar to the rate of TPM hardware, and the effect on /dev/random output is drastic.
 The code should work on higher baud rates, but may require tweaking to maintain the quality of randomness.

 Known issues